VictorDenisov/keystone/README.md

 Currently domain support is very limited.
 You have only one default domain with the name Default.
 You can determine default domain's id if you list all domains in your keystone.
-You can specify domains in your requests, but they have no effect on replies.
+You can specify domains in your requests, but they have no effect on replies and this implementation doesn't take them into account.

-Only to api endpoints for domains are available.
-List domains and show domain details.
+Only two API handlers for domains are available: list domains and show domain details.

 Groups Support